Fresh Tomato Bruschetta

 Directions

-3Rub one side of the bread while still warm with garlic — two to three strokes per bread slice should do it.
+4Rub one side of the warm grilled bread with garlic – two to three strokes per slice should do it.

 Adam and Joanne's Tips

-• Canned Tomatoes: If you do not have access to sweet, ripe tomatoes, use high quality canned whole tomatoes.
-Reserve the juice for another recipe and chop up the whole tomatoes for the bruschetta.
+• Canned tomatoes: If you cannot access sweet, ripe tomatoes, use high-quality canned whole tomatoes.
+Reserve the juice for another recipe and chop the whole tomatoes for the bruschetta.
 We love San Marzano tomatoes and have also been very happy with canned Muir Glen tomatoes.

 Nutrition Per Serving Serving Size 2 bruschetta / Calories 169 / Protein 4 g / Carbohydrate 18 g / Dietary Fiber 2 g / Total Sugars 3 g / Total Fat 10 g / Saturated Fat 1 g / Cholesterol 0 mg